 Higher Education is the pathway most commonly taken by students after the Leaving Certificate.
 The vast majority of students apply to what are known as 'undergraduate (first time entry) courses' through the CAO system.
 This means doing some course research, making your course choices, applying to the CAO and getting to college using your Leaving Cert points.
 Higher Education Courses last from two to five years, sometimes even more.

-Some undergraduate courses can be applied to from outside the CAO system and are known as Direct Entry courses.
+Some undergraduate courses accept applications from outside the CAO system and are known as Direct Entry courses.
 Applications to these courses are made directly to the college, and don't use points to decide who gets a place.

 The second most popular pathway is the Further Education route.
 These are either one or two years in duration, and are not part of the CAO system.
 Applications are to the college directly.

-Increasingly popular is the option of studying abroad.
+One increasingly popular route to higher education is the option of studying abroad.
 The UK is the most popular destination for Irish students, but many now study in Europe and further afield.

 Your Leaving Certificate is awarded by the State Examinations Commission - an internationally recognised body that ensures that your results are awarded fairly and to a particular standard.
 When you go to college, you will most likely want to ensure that your course is equally recognised internationally, so it is important you know the types of awards available, and who is legitimately allowed to accredit them.